 - Freecycling: The Institute minimizes landfill disposal of outdated, but still usable items.
 Annual 'freecycle' events are scheduled near the beginning of the academic year to offer such items for free to the MIIS community.
 Any unclaimed items are then offered to the Monterey community, and finally, they are donated to the Last Chance Mercantile at the Monterey Regional Waste Management District.

 E-Waste: E-waste is defined as electronic products such as TVs, computers, cell phones, and printers.
+A “Techo Trash” receptacle is available in Media Services, where only CDs, DVDs, cables, and other small electronics can be recycled!
 According to California State law these materials cannot be disposed of as general trash due to the hazardous materials such as mercury, arsenic and other heavy metals that they contain.
 MIIS recycles hundreds of its electronic products every semester.
 We are not, however, able to accept this waste from the greater community and all e-waste should be delivered directly to The Monterey Regional Waste Management District for proper disposal.
 To the right the Institute prepares E-Waste for disposal.

 - Reusable Coffee Mugs: Bring your own reusable mug to limit the number of disposable coffee cups used sent to the landfill.